Tannerjoe780/Project-Portfolio/README.md

 For this project I utilized a sample set of data from a coffee chain.
 This data was cleaned using excel and then vizualized in tableau.
 Include in that file is a dynamic dashboards and a storyboard.

+3. Twitter Data

+In this porject I created a twitter dev profile.
+I then used html and tweepy to scape the website data.
+I then used this data to provide analytics based on tweets.

 Contact Information
 Feel free to reach out to me via email at JoeTanner780gmail.com for any inquiries or collaboration opportunities.